mizrael/davidguida.net/src/_posts/2019-10-14-lets-do-some-ddd-with-entity-framework-core-3-part-2-lets-see-some-code.md

   - DDD
   - programming
 ---
-<a rel="noreferrer noopener" aria-label="Last time (opens in a new tab)" href="https://www.davidguida.net/lets-do-some-ddd-with-entity-framework-core-3/" target="_blank">Last time</a> I talked a bit about the new release of **Entity Framework Core 3** and introduced the small demo I wrote to test the new features.
+<a rel="noreferrer noopener" aria-label="Last time (opens in a new tab)" href="/lets-do-some-ddd-with-entity-framework-core-3/" target="_blank">Last time</a> I talked a bit about **Entity Framework** and introduced the small demo I wrote to test the new features.
 Now let&#8217;s see some code!

 I took the liberty to update the <a rel="noreferrer noopener" aria-label="repository on GitHub (opens in a new tab)" href="https://github.com/mizrael/EFCoreCommerceDemo" target="_blank">repository on GitHub</a> and split it into two projects. **Example 1** is just a simple console app, while **Example 2** shows more or less the same code but in a Web API envelope.